DLinNLP/Materials/README.md

 Please have a look at the [Frequently asked questions (FAQ)](https://github.com/omidrohanian/notebooks-DLinNLP/blob/master/FAQ.ipynb) for the summer school.

 For instructions on how to use Google Colab along with Google Drive have a look at [this page](https://github.com/omidrohanian/notebooks-DLinNLP/blob/master/googledrive.ipynb).

+Last but not least, in order to prepare for the sessions, you might want to have a look at the [preparatory material](https://github.com/DLinNLP/Materials/blob/master/Preparatory.md).